Home Overview Spelling Grammar Usage Translate

 Any prefix or suffix can be added to any word-root that makes sense to the speaker.

-For more details, and complete lists, click on "Prefixes" and "Suffixes" in the LINKs column
+For more details, and complete lists, click on "Prefixes" and "Suffixes" in the LISTS column above.

-Preceding singular nouns, noun-articles are permitted but not required.
+Preceding singular nouns, nounarticles are permitted but not required.
 When useful, they are handy to insert; when not needed for clarification, they clutter.
 In English, the most frequently used word is one of the least useful: “the”.
-Oriental and southeastern Asian languages have no noun-articles, and can clearly communicate meaning.
-E.g., "In India near end of dry season..."
-In the sentence, "In India near the end of the dry season,...", both "the's" add nothing but clutter.
+Oriental and southeastern Asian languages have no nounarticles, and can clearly communicate meaning.
+E.g., "In India at end of dry season..."
+In the sentence, "In India at the end of the dry season,...", both "the's" add nothing but clutter.

-Noun-articles do have a function.
-The noun-article “the” is used when referring something already mentioned or that the listener/reader is assume to have knowledge of.
+Nounarticles do have a function.
+The nounarticle “the” is used when referring to something already mentioned or that the listener/reader is assumed to have knowledge of.

 “a” emphasizes that the noun is not specific.
 Ex: I hope to find a job soon.

-“an” is the same meaning as “a” but with an added “n” to distinguish it from the subsequent noun beginning with a vowel.
-Ex: an enjoy۔able evenin, an open mind
+“an” has the same meaning as “a” but with an added “n” to distinguish it from the subsequent noun beginning with a vowel.
+Ex: an enjoy۔able evenin, an open mind.

-"ap" is an article meaning "approximately".
+"ap" is a nounarticle meaning "approximately".
 Ap twenty peoples attend۔d.

 “the moon” commonly refers to Earth’s moon, although there are zillions of moons.